jfd/node-conf/README.md

-# GenDSL
+# Conf

-General DSL for Nodejs is a library that let you create DSL for your applications.
-It can be used to create config files or even more advance user scripts.
+Conf is a general purpose configuration platform for Nodejs.
+It can be used to create simple config files or even more advance user scripts.

-The DSL scripts are plain old javascript with a definition layer on top of it.
+The config scripts are plain old javascript with a definition layer on top of it.